cluelessjoe/jooq-flyway-typesafe-migration/README.md

 * the model in the app module is recreated.

 As such:
+* each new migration is type safe
+  * written with [jOOQ](https://www.jooq.org/), so SQL is checked at compile time
-* each new migration is type safe since it uses the latest versioned model,
+  * it uses the latest versioned model, so tables, columns and the like are also type safe
 * migrations history is preserved: the previous database models are present, handy when something doesn't go as planned,
 * the business logic doesn't have the versioned models in its classpath, avoiding wrong usage,
 * the business logic relies only and always on the up to date model.